 Clear Floor Space: There must be at least 60 inches of clear floor space in front of the toilet for wheelchair access.

-Grab Bars: Grab bars should be installed on the wall next to the toilet, as well as behind it, to aid in transferring on and off.
+Grab Bars: Ada complaint grab bars for bathroom should be installed on the wall next to the toilet, as well as behind it, to aid in transferring on and off.

 5. Sink Requirements